-Bicycle Injury Attorneys in Tacoma, Washington
+Bicycle Injury Attorneys in Washington State

 According to the Washington Traffic Safety Commission, a large percentage of Washington residents walk and bike on a daily basis—not only as a means of recreation or exercise but as a method of commuting to work or getting to school.
 Between 2013 and 2017, walkers and bicyclists accounted for 18.6 percent of traffic fatalities and 22.5 percent of serious injuries in the state of Washington.
 In 2016 there were 17 bicycle fatalities—more than any other year over the past decade.
 Many Washington pedestrian and bicycle fatalities involve a distracted driver, and 70 percent of bicyclists who were killed in a collision were in an area where the posted speed was 30 mph or higher.

 The Vulnerability of Bicyclists